HealthRex/CDSS/scripts/eConsult/eConsult-embeddings/README.md

 ## API Usage

 ### Local Development
-Start the FastAPI server locally with hot reloading:
+You can start the API server locally with hot reloading which is useful for local development:
 ```bash
 python -m uvicorn api.main:app --host 0.0.0.0 --port 8000 --reload
 ```

 ### Docker Deployment
+You can also run and deploy the API server in a docker container.

 1. **Build the Docker image:**
    ```bash
    docker build -t econsult-embeddings .